bdt2627-commits/PRODIGY_AD_01/README.md

 # PRODIGY_AD_01
-A simple and responsive Android calculator app that performs fundamental arithmetic operations like addition, subtraction, multiplication, and division with a clean, user-friendly UI.
+A simple and responsive Android calculator app that performs fundamental arithmetic operations like addition, subtraction, multiplicationand division with a clean, user-friendly UI.